alessia-orlando/muon-DIS-MonteCarlo/README.md

 Performance metrics for the minority classes are clearly lower than the ones for the predominant class -1. <br>

 To assess the stability of the model, also differnet values of the number of cross-validation folds cv were used, although the standard deviation of the scores increases as cv increases.
 As an example, for cv=6 the standard deviation increases from 0.016 to 0.029, i.e. validation scores fluctuates more among runs.
-This is another consequence of the size and lack of balance of the dataset, since increasing the number of splits also decreases the size training set, leading to a further underrepresentation of minority classes.
+This is another consequence of the size and lack of balance of the dataset, since increasing the number of splits also decreases the size of the training set, leading to a further underrepresentation of minority classes.

 An improvement of the MonteCarlo simulation and a larger dataset, eventually combined with a more powerful Classifier more suited to the new data, may be needed to obtain a better classification performance for all classes.